 Before restoring data from a deleted backup, the tenant must make sure that a VBM file with metadata of this backup does not remain on the cloud repository.
 If a tenant needs to restore data from a deleted backup file pertaining to a backup that still exists on the cloud repository, the tenant must delete this backup prior to importing a VBK file in the tenant backup console.

 For assistance with data restore from a deleted backup, consider submitting a support case to the Veeam Support Team.

 - The SP finds one or more backup files required for data restore in the "recycle bin" and passes them to the tenant, for example, over the network or on a portable drive.

 Alternatively, if the SP uses a simple backup repository as a cloud repository, the SP can copy backup files from the "recycle bin" to the folder with tenant backups in the cloud repository.
 The tenant can then copy the backup files from the cloud repository using the Files view in the tenant Veeam Backup & Replication console.

 If the SP uses the capacity tier functionality, and deleted backups reside in capacity tier, the SP must locate the necessary backup files and download them from capacity tier using Windows PowerShell scripts.
-For details, contact the Veeam Support Team.
+For details, contact Veeam Customer Support.